WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 accomplishments

-DroneWarz became the biggest and most visited/talked about village at Defcon.
+DroneWarz became the biggest and most visited/talked about village at DEFCON.
 This drone and robotics hacking village under this brand was the place to be.
 The Village made a huge impact and experienced several accomplishments over the years we participated.

 DroneWarz proved that the skies are a new domain of cybersecurity.
 What began as a community experiment became a research platform for understanding how autonomous systems can be attacked, defended, and secured.